freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/apis-and-microservices-projects/exercise-tracker.md

       }
     }
     "
   - text: 'You can `POST` to `/api/exercise/add` with form data `userId=_id`, `description`, `duration`, and optionally `date`.
-If no date is supplied, it will use current date.
+If no date is supplied, the current date will be used.
 The response returned will be the user object with the exercise fields added.'
     testString: "async getUserInput => {
       const url = getUserInput('url');
       const res = await fetch(url + '/api/exercise/new-user', {